Billing Interface for Roaming

 GSMA Standard Exchange Rate Tool (GSER)

-To access the GSER tool, your company needs to be a GSMA member, you need to have a GSMA InfoCentre2 (IC2) account and you should be a member of GSER group on IC2.
-Once you have joined the group, click on GSER TOOL for access.
+To access the GSER tool, your company needs to be a GSMA member, you need to have a Member Gateway account and you should be a member of GSER group on Member Gateway.
+In Member Gateway, you will find GSER under the Roaming tab in the navigation menu.

 Invoice, Settlement and Payment Interfaces